CodeOptimization/dataStructure/JavaRelated.md

         sb.append("a");
         sb.insert(0, "a");// "aabc"
         sb.deleteCharAt(sb.length() - 1);
-        //Causes this character sequence to be replaced by the reverse of the sequence, return a StringBuilder object. sb.reverse();
+        //Causes this character sequence to be replaced by the reverse of the sequence, return a StringBuilder
+        //object.
+        sb.reverse();
-        //The term "surrogate pair" refers to a means of encoding Unicode characters with high code-points in the UTF-16
+        //The term "surrogate pair" refers to a means of encoding Unicode characters with high code-points in
-        // encoding scheme.
+        //the UTF-16 encoding scheme.
         StringBuilder surrogatePair = new StringBuilder("急");
         surrogatePair.reverse();// won't change, surrogatePair.length() = 1;
         StringBuilder chars = new StringBuilder("abc");